blacklightpy/vaultofknowledge/How I revived Sela.md

 - On the next page, click "Update"
 - Scroll down, and from the "OAuth Information" section, copy the Client ID and Client Secret

-The reason you have to put in the redirect URL as http://localhost is that, when you authorize the application, the browser will redirect you to the address: http://your-redirect-url/code=YOUR_ACCESS_TOKEN&bla_bla_bla.
-So if your redirect URL is http://localhost, it will redirect the page to the invalid page, http://localhost/code=YOUR_ACCESS_TOKEN&blablabla.
-You could then just copy the access token from there.
+The reason you have to put in the redirect URL as http://localhost is that, when you authorize the application, the browser will redirect you to the address: http://your-redirect-url?code=abcd1234&some_bla_bla.
+So if your redirect URL is http://localhost, it will redirect the page to the invalid page, http://localhost?code=abcd1234&blablabla.
+You could then just copy the code from there (which in this example is abcd1234).

-To authorize, you need to visit this link after replacing CLIENT_ID and CLIENT_URL with your
+So now to get this code, you need to visit this link after replacing CLIENT_ID and CLIENT_SECRET with the Client ID and Client Secret with the values you copied earlier:

 ```sh
 curl -X POST https://public-api.wordpress.com/rest/v1.1/sites/clashofclansspeical.wordpress.com/themes/mine \